Emperor Xiaozong of Song -- A Determined Monarch with Huge Restrain

 A Disappointed, Exceptional Emperor

 In the meanwhile, Emperor Xiaozong of Song dedicated to developing agriculture and economy in his empire, as Zhao Gou expected from him; but he still kept recruiting and training his army.

-Zhao Shen, the ambitious Emperor Xiaozong of Song, now realized that there were no commanders like the General Yue Fei who could support him to realize his recovery dreams.
+Zhao Shen, the ambitious Emperor Xiaozong of Song, now realized that there were no commanders like General Yue Fei who could support him to realize his recovery dreams.

-Therefore, he kept working diligently and developing his country, while waiting for miracle to send him an exceptional, capable marshal.
+Therefore, he kept working diligently and developing his country, while waiting for a miracle to send him an exceptional, capable marshal.